 What books do you like to read?

 I read a ton of picture books – partly because I love them and partly to see what wonderful things other authors are doing.
 I always have a stack on reserve at the library.
 But I also read middle grade and young adult books.
 And, I love contemporary memoirs.
 (Recent favorites are RAPTURE PRACTICE by Aaron Hartzler, THE END OF YOUR LIFE BOOK CLUB by Will Schwalbe and SISTER, MOTHER, HUSBAND, DOG by Delia Ephron.)

 Who are your favorite authors?

-There are so many that making a list could get me into trouble, but I adore picture book writers Kari Best, Dori Chaconas, Kelly DiPucchio, Jill Esbaum, Mem Fox, Kevin Henkes, Mary Lyn Ray, Jacqui Robbins, Liz Garton Scanlon and Judith Viorst.
-Outside the picture book realm, I also love anything by Anne Brashares, Sharon Creech, Kate DiCamillo, John Green, David Levithan, Ellen Raskin and Gary Schmidt.
+There are so many that making a list could get me into trouble, but I adore picture book writers Kari Best, Dori Chaconas, Kelly DiPucchio, Jill Esbaum, Mem Fox, Kevin Henkes, Mary Lyn Ray, Jacqui Robbins, Liz Garton Scanlon, Don Tate, Carole Boston Weatherford and Judith Viorst.
+Outside the picture book realm, I also love anything by Anne Brashares, Sharon Creech, Kate DiCamillo, John Green, David Levithan, Ellen Raskin, Gary Schmidt, Jacqueline Woodson and Lisa Yee.
 Oh, and I should mention J.K.
 Rowling, because I am a total Harry Potter geek.
 And, full disclosure, I’ve read each book in the Hunger Games trilogy at least eight times.
 Go Suzanne Collins!